tgstation/tgstation/tools/tradingCards/README.md

-Both of these commands take in 2 files, and will transfre the data between both. extract will take file1's contents, make it readable, and write it to file2 insert will take file1's contents, compress it, and write it to file2
+Both of these commands take in 2 files, and will transfre the data between both. extract will take file1's contents, make it readable, and write it to file2 insert will do the same, except it will compress rather then expand

 A note on rarity:
-we draw some cardcount, then we sum all the raritys in the pack's table, then we get a random number between 0 and the sum of the raritys. we then subtract from that random by the weights untill the random is equal to 0. we then try and find all the cards of that rarity and add 1 to the to be returned list.
+A card is picked by rarity by rolling a random number between 1 and the sum total of the raritys, and going through each rarity bracket, subtracting the random number by the value of the bracket.
+When the value is equal to or less then 0, we get our bracket, and get a random card that has that bracket as its rarity.